samply/beam/README.md

 ## Latest version: Samply.Beam 0.6.1 -- 2023-04-11

-This minor easter update is just a maintainance update.
+This minor easter update is just a maintainance release.
 We updated our time-parsing dependency [fundu](https://crates.io/crates/fundu) to the next major version and fixed a bug in our CI/CD pipeline.
 With this fix, the project description is now correctly sent to Docker Hub.
 Internally, we improved the formatting of the source code.

 ## Cryptography Notice